Ninesquared81/lexel/README.md

 The macro `SV_FROM_STRLIT()` creates a string view object from a C string literal.
 It uses `sizeof` to calculate the length, so should only be used with an actual string literal.

+## Naming conventions

+All lexel identifiers start with the `lxl_` prefix (macros/enum constants are in capitals, functions are lowercase).
+Any identifier starting with such a prefix (case-insensitive) is reserved by lexel so should not be used by callers.